Keeshond

 The Keeshond lifespan is 12 to 15 years.
 They are a generally healthy breed, although they do have a few health problems for pet parents to be aware of.
 These include:

-• Hip Dysplasia: Hip dysplasia is a degenerative condition of the hip joint that develops gradually over the years and plagues many breeds, including the Keeshond.
-It can rob your dog from activities like running, walking well or getting up and down stairs.
-A variety of treatments focus on pain control from medication to heat treatment to limiting mobility.
+• Hip Dysplasia: Hip dysplasia is a degenerative condition of the hip joint that develops gradually and plagues many breeds, including the Keeshond.
+It can rob your dog of activities like running, walking well or getting up and down stairs.
+Various treatments focus on pain control, from medication to heat treatment to limiting mobility.

-• Elbow Dysplasia: Elbow dysplasia, similar to hip dysplasia, occurs when the elbow joint isn’t formed properly and rubs, causing the dog pain.
+• Elbow Dysplasia: Elbow dysplasia, similar to hip dysplasia, occurs when the elbow joint doesn’t form properly and rubs, causing the dog pain.
 A pup with elbow dysplasia will limp or hold their legs at an awkward angle.
 Surgery is often the best course of treatment for elbow dysplasia.

-• Heart Defects (Tetralogy of Fallot): This is a congenital defect that can be one of four problems: a hole between lower chambers of the heart; an obstruction from heart to lungs, an aorta on top of a hole in the heart; or muscles in the lower heart chamber are thickened.
+• Heart Defects (Tetralogy of Fallot): This is a congenital defect that can be one of four problems: a hole between the lower chambers of the heart; an obstruction from heart to lungs; an aorta on top of a hole in the heart; or thickened muscles in the lower heart chamber.
 Symptoms include weakness, fainting, shortness of breath and blue gums or skin.
 There are both medical and surgical treatments for the condition.
 Consult your vet for more information.

 • Hypothyroidism: This occurs when the thyroid doesn’t produce enough hormone.
 Symptoms include dry skin, hair loss and weight gain.
-It affects many breeds, is not life threatening and can be treated inexpensively with medication.
+It affects many breeds, isn’t life-threatening, and can be treated inexpensively with medication.

-• Skin Problems: Pollen, dust and fleas can cause your Keeshond’s skin to be red and itchy.
+• Skin Problems: Pollen, dust and fleas can make your Keeshond’s skin red and itchy.
 Moist dermatitis, also known as hot spots, are itchy, inflamed, oozing areas on the dog’s skin.
 Treatments include antihistamines, special shampoos and medications.

 Keeshond History

-Keeshonden were originally bred to be watchdogs for the barges that sailed along Holland’s canals and rivers, earning them the name of Dutch Barge dogs.
-They were primarily bred by working class villagers in the 18th century and developed from the lineages of other Spitz breeds.
+Working-class villagers in the 18th century originally bred Keeshonden to be watchdogs for the barges that sailed along Holland’s canals and rivers, earning them the name of Dutch Barge dogs.
+They developed this breed from the lineages of other Spitz breeds.
 Keeshonden were also known as Wolfspitzes in Germany.

 Named after the 18th-century Dutch patriot Cornelis (Kees) de Gyselaer, leader of the Patriots Party and a rebellion against the ruling House of Orange, the breed became a symbol of that rebellion and of the patriots.
-When the rebellion failed, many owners abandoned the breed so they wouldn’t be recognized as a rebel.
-If it hadn’t been for the peasants and farmers who kept their dogs, the breed may not have been transported to America in the 1920s.
-Keeshonden were recognized by the American Kennel Club in 1930 and were the 85th recognized breed.
+Many owners abandoned the breed when the uprising failed to avoid being recognized as rebels.
+If it hadn’t been for the peasants and farmers who kept their dogs, the breed may not have made it to America in the 1920s.
+The American Kennel Club recognized Keeshonden in 1930—the 85th recognized breed.
 Today, they are Holland’s national dog.

 So, where is the best place to find a Keeshond puppy?
 You can find a list of reputable Keeshond breeders on the American Kennel Club’s website.
-Depending on the breeder, the average cost of a Keeshond puppy is between $2,000 to $2,500, and for that, you usually get a dog who’s been screened for health and temperament issues, and they might even come with pedigree papers.
-You can also reach out to Keeshond rescue organizations to adopt a Keeshond, or keep an eye out for the breed at your local animal shelter.
+Depending on the breeder, the average cost of a Keeshond puppy is between $2,000 to $2,500, and for that, you usually get a dog screened for health and temperament issues that might even come with pedigree papers.
+You can also reach out to Keeshond rescue organizations to adopt a Keeshond or keep an eye out for the breed at your local animal shelter.

 FAQs